scalar-labs/helm-charts/docs/how-to-deploy-scalardl-ledger.md

 * [Mount key/certificate files to the pod in ScalarDL Helm Charts](./mount-key-and-cert-for-scalardl.md)

-## Create schemas for ScalarDL Ledger
+## Create schemas for ScalarDL Ledger (Deploy ScalarDL Schema Loader)

 Before you deploy ScalarDL Ledger, you must create schemas for ScalarDL Ledger on the backend database.